10 NBA Teams Without a Championship (2026 Update)

 The NBA is a very fierce league, and teams without a championship should not feel ashamed.
 After all, only one team gets accorded the championship label.
 During the 2018/2019 season, the Toronto Raptors came from behind and won the championship.
 Based on their previous playoffs, this was something impossible.
 Magic?
 Not really!
 Hard work and determination made them the champions.

 Building a competitive NBA team is complex, but having it at the top is a more daunting task.
-In this article, we shall discuss the eleven NBA teams that are yet to carry the championship home.
+In this article, we shall discuss the ten NBA teams that are yet to carry the championship home.
 Some of them have a high chance of bagging it, while some have a lot of work to do.
-Below are the eleven teams that are still ringless in the NBA league:
+Below are the ten teams that are still ringless in the NBA league:

 Which NBA Teams Have Never Won a Championship?